 CLPR’s most recent feature campaigns include The Appleton Ladies Potato Race, the documentary feature The Portal, Lliam Worthington's One Less God (aka Mumbai Seige: Four Days of Terror), Abe Forsythe's Down Under, Chris Peckover's Safe Neighborhood (aka Better Watch Out), Shane Abbess' Science Fiction Volume 1: The Osiris Child, as well as previously handling Anupam Sharma's unINDIAN, Stephan Elliott's A Few Best Men and Not Suitable For Children as well as Gristmill Productions’ comedy feature Now Add Honey.
 CLPR has also assisted Bunya Productions with the media materials for Satellite Boy and the Venice Film Festival and Toronto International Film Festival publicity for the highly acclaimed and mullti award winning Sweet County.

 Having managed campaigns for some of Australia’s most iconic titles, Catherine has built a reputation as one of Australia’s leading film and television public relations consultants specialising in taking productions from script to screen.
 CLPR also manages the corporate public relations profile of its clients as well as handling personal publicity requirements for a number of leading film and television identities.

 In 2020 Catherine was appointed to the National Executive Committee of the Society of Australian Cinema Pioneers, and is a member of the Australian Film Institute and the Australian Academy of Cinema, Television & Arts.

-Catherine is also a founding board member of the Sydney City Ballet.
+Until she stepped down in 2023, Catherine was a founding board member of the Sydney City Ballet.